Steve Kitch Mastering FAQ

 CDs can store CD-Text which can only be displayed by compatible CD players.

 The most important thing is that the overall mix buss shouldn’t exceed 0db at any point.
 Going over 0dB will cause digital clipping and a loss of dynamics.
-You should export your mix at 24bit which will allow you to leave plenty of headroom without affecting the audio quality.
+You should export your mix at 24bit or 32bit which will allow you to leave plenty of headroom without affecting the audio quality.
 Around 3-4dB should be fine.

-Audiomaster is certified by Apple to supply masters for the Mastered for iTunes store.
+Mastered for iTunes albums allow artists and recording engineers to deliver music at a higher sample rate and bit resolution.
+Steve Kitch is certified by Apple to supply masters for the Mastered for iTunes store.
 You can read further information here.

 When exporting your final mixes then please use the following guide…